AdamVig/GoCoApi/README.md

 3. Get raw data
     - from web page (requires parsing and processing)
     - from external API (requires processing)
-    - from database
+    - from database (may require processing)
+4. Return data or error
-4. Cache data
+5. Cache data
     - in user document
     - in global document
     - skip caching private user data and data from database
-5. Return data or error

 ## Endpoint List
 - Athletics Schedule (not implemented)